Responsive

 Ten years ago, the Responsive.org Manifesto laid out that “The rate of change continues to accelerate” and “The future is increasingly hard to predict.”
 Today, those principles are more relevant than ever.

-Established in 2016, Responsive Conference is an annual summit that brings together 300 executives, founders and entrepreneurs who want to make meaningful shifts – within their organizations and in the world.
+Established in 2016, Responsive Conference is an annual summit that brings together 300 executives and leaders who want to meaningful change how they work.

-At Responsive Conference 2025, you’ll discover tactics, tools and connections for how to Design for Change – within your organizations and yourselves.
-Join us and equip your teams and organizations to proactively respond to the future.
+At Responsive Conference 2026, you’ll discover tactics, tools and connections for how to respond to change.
+Equip your teams to respond to the future.

 Companies In Attendance